vorpalnet/blade/test/test-b2bua/README.md

 The starter B2BUA — the first app to read when you begin writing BLADE, and the one most developers copy to start a new project.
-It is a working back-to-back user agent that links two call legs and passes the call through unchanged.
+It is a working back-to-back user agent that links two call dialogs and passes the call through unchanged.
 It carries no business logic, so nothing hides the one thing it exists to teach: **how a whole SIP conversation becomes readable, top-to-bottom code.**